-If you’re looking for things to do in Savannah to make your trip the most memorable, you’ve come to the right place!
+If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

-Savannah is rich in history, architecture, haunted sites, natural landscapes, and more!
-This list includes a little bit of all of these to make sure you get a taste of all the fun things to do in Savannah.
+This city is rich in history, architecture, haunted sites, natural landscapes, and more!
+This list includes a little bit of all of these to make sure you get a taste of all the best Savannah activities.

-A visit to Savannah is one of the best things to do in Georgia, and it should not be skipped!
+A visit to this gorgeous city is one of the best things to do in Georgia, and it should not be skipped!

 I personally love Savannah and have visited multiple times.
-The historic buildings, food, and Southern charm cannot be beat!
+The historic buildings, food, cobblestone streets, and Southern charm cannot be beaten!
 It is one of my favorite cities for photography too.

 Planning your trip to Savannah last minute?